MinnowBoard-org/website/pages/flotsam-lure/flotsam-lure.md

 **This board may not be available, however the board files are available below**

-The Flotsam Lure is a break-out board providing a single mSATA slot via the MinnowBoard MAX HSE connector.
+The Flotsam Lure is a break-out board providing a single mSATA slot via MinnowBoard development boards' HSE connector.
 This lure is produced by [CircuitCo](http://www.circuitco.com/) and is currently unavailable for purchase.